 (a) Reporting Requirements.
 The Sponsor shall furnish, or cause to be furnished, to the Trust:

-(i) as soon as possible and in any event within five (5) Business Days after a Responsible Officer of the Sponsor having obtained knowledge thereof, notice of the occurrence of any event that with the giving of notice or lapse of time, or both, would constitute a default by Asset LLC, the Sponsor, or Enron under any Operative Document is continuing on the date of such notice, and a statement of a Responsible Officer of the Sponsor setting forth details thereof and the actions that the Sponsor has taken or proposes to take with respect thereto; and
+(i) as soon as possible and in any event within five (5) Business Days after a Responsible Officer of the Sponsor having obtained knowledge thereof, notice of the occurrence of any event that with the giving of notice or lapse of time, or both, would constitute a default by Asset LLC, the Transferor, the Sponsor, or Enron under any Operative Document is continuing on the date of such notice, and a statement of a Responsible Officer of the Sponsor setting forth details thereof and the actions that the Sponsor has taken or proposes to take with respect thereto; and

 (ii) as soon as possible, and in any event within thirty (30) days following any change of the chief place of business and chief executive office of the Sponsor, notice of such change, setting forth the new address for the chief place of business and chief executive offices.